Summary Annual Report for employee benefit plans

 The SAR is an annual summary of important information on Form 5500 for benefit plan participants and beneficiaries.
 This document gets its name from Form 5500, also known as the Annual Report.

-Not only does the SAR summarize each year’s Form 5500, but it also offers transparency by keeping individuals advised of their plan’s financial health annually and outlines their rights to certain information as a participant in the benefit.
+Not only does the SAR summarize each year’s Form 5500, but it also provides transparency by keeping covered individuals informed of their plan’s financial health on an annual basis.
+Additionally, it outlines their rights to certain information as a participant in the benefit.

-Under the Employee Retirement Income Security Act of 1974 (ERISA), employers offering specific health and retirement benefit plans must file Form 5500 and distribute the SAR or be subject to penalties.
+Under the Employee Retirement Income Security Act of 1974 (ERISA), employers offering specific health and retirement benefit plans must file Form 5500 and distribute the SAR or be subject to penalties1.

 Who must distribute the Summary Annual Report?

-Employers offering alternative health benefits like health reimbursement arrangements (HRAs) and flexible spending accounts (FSAs) must also follow ERISA, Form 5500, and SAR annual reporting requirements.
+Employers offering alternative health benefits, such as individual coverage health reimbursement arrangements (ICHRAs), group coverage HRAs (GCHRAs), and flexible spending accounts (FSAs), must also comply with ERISA, Form 5500, and SAR annual reporting requirements if they meet the minimum participant and funding thresholds.

 Who is exempt from distributing the Summary Annual Report?

-Welfare benefit plans with fewer than 100 participants and small unfunded plans (where the employer pays all benefit claims using their general assets) are also exempt from SAR requirements.
-Employers offering large unfunded welfare plans with more than 100 participants must file Form 5500, but they’re exempt from providing a SAR.
+Welfare plans with fewer than 100 participants and small unfunded plans (where the employer pays all benefit claims using their general assets) are also generally exempt from SAR requirements.

 What must employers include in the Summary Annual Report?